Autodesk-Forge/learn.forge.viewmodels/README.md

             <version> input the latest version if needed </version>
     </dependency>
   ```
-Or, get the [source repository](https://github.com/Autodesk-Forge/forge-api-java-client) and integrate with your project.
+Or, get the [source repository of JAVA SDK ](https://github.com/Autodesk-Forge/forge-api-java-client) and integrate with your project.

 ## Troubleshooting